South Park, Ilford: Geography

 The park is 13.5 ha located to the south of Green Lane (A 1083) and west of South Park Drive.
 The park opened to the public on 10 May 1902.
 It contains a number of large trees, a lake which is fed by Loxford Water and leisure facilities including Tennis courts and Football pitches.

 Wildlife

-The park provides a home to a number of wildlife species, including mallard ducks, Canada geese, tufted ducks, pochard, Canada geese, Greylag geese, and Mute Swan.
+The park provides a home to a number of wildlife species, including mallard ducks, tufted ducks, pochard, Canada geese, Greylag geese, and Mute Swan.
 Great Cormorant, Grey Heron and Egyptian geese are also frequently seen.

 In 2011, a new Wildlife Education & Information Centre was opened in the old boat house as a partnership between the London Borough of Redbridge and the South Park User Group.

 The park is known as a haven for bats, and an annual bat-sighting walk is organised every September by the London Borough of Redbridge.
 There are three species which are commonly present, the Common pipistrelle, the Soprano pipistrelle, and the Common noctule.
 Daubenton's bat is less commonly sighted.